 - Add garlic, garam masala, curry powder, turmeric, ginger and salt.
 Cook for another minute.

 - Add onion and garlic to slow cooker.

-- In a large bowl, whisk together garam masala, curry powder, sugar, turmeric, ginger and salt.
+- In a large bowl, whisk together tomato paste, yogurt, coconut milk and sugar.

-- Pour coconut milk and spice mixture over chicken and onions.
+- Pour coconut milk mixture over chicken and onions.

 - Cook for 5-6 hours over low heat.